peeweemiwie/peeweemiwie-academy/angular.md

 3.   `templateUrl` specifies the HTML to use in order to display the data in `scope.info`.
 Here we use the HTML in js/directives/appInfo.html.

+#####The restrict option is typically set to:

+- 'A' - only matches attribute name
+- 'E' - only matches element name
+- 'C' - only matches class name
+- 'M' - only matches comment

+#####These restrictions can all be combined as needed:

+- 'AEC' - matches either attribute or element or class name

 ###Understanding Controllers

 https://docs.angularjs.org/guide/controller